 Our aim is to create, with our clients, a friendly, stimulating, happy and comfortable environment. which leads to full and rewarding lives.

-Attention is given to all aspects of our resident's lives.
-In addition to growth and development programmes, we also focus on the spiritual dimension of life and active participation in Church life.
+Attention is given to all aspects of life.
+In addition to normal growth and development programmes for the intellectually disabled, GIFT also focuses on the spiritual dimension of life and active participation in Church life.

 The Hearing Association (Auckland) is a non-profit organisation self-funded by its members and from other sources.
 We are a registered charity (since 1932) dedicated to helping and advising people with impaired hearing.